ALMA: a mathematics-driven approach for determining tuning parameters in generalized LASSO problems, with applications to MRI: Results

 \subsection{Analysis of convergence}

-For fixed noise level and undersampling rate, ALMA approximates an ALM by conducting reconstructions, updating the ALM approximation at each iteration.
+For fixed noise level and undersampling rate, ALMA performs a reconstruction and updates the ALM approximation at each iteration.
 We have selected two stopping criteria: \begin{itemize} \item The number of iterations $k$ reaches a predefined maximum (set to $k_{max}=100$). \item At iteration $k_0+1$, $\lambda^{(k_0+1)}=\lambda^{(k_0)}$, in which case $\lambda^{(k)}=\lambda^{(k_0)}$ for every $k\geq k_0$. \end{itemize} Note that the second criterion serves as a convergence criterion for ALMA.
 This means that if it is satisfied, ALMA not only stops but actually \textit{converges} (i.e., the sequence $(\lambda^{(k)})_k$ of ALMs at step $k$ converges).
-Observe that in all of our experiments, the sequence of the ALMs is eventually constant.
+We observe that in all of our experiments, the sequence of the ALMs is eventually constant.
 Therefore, in what follows, the term \textit{convergence} will refer to ALMA stopping due to the fulfillment of the second stopping criterion.

 Through empirical analysis, we investigated the convergence of ALMA across various noise levels and undersampling rates.
-As aforementioned, ALMA converges in a finite time for every undersampling rate and noise level.
+As aforementioned, ALMA converges in a finite time for every undersampling rate and noise level, fig. \ref{fig:convergence} (A).

-The histograms in fig. \ref{fig:iterations} (A) illustrates the number of iterations required for the convergence of ALMA across different noise levels and undersampling rates.
-Both histograms follow Gaussian distributions that become less concentrated around 0 as the undersampling rate increases (fig. \ref{fig:iterations} (A)) or as the noise level rises (fig. \ref{fig:iterations} (B)).
+The histograms in fig. \ref{fig:convergence} illustrates the number of iterations required for the convergence of ALMA across different undersampling rates (B) and noise levels (C).
+Both histograms follow Gaussian distributions that become less concentrated around 0 as the undersampling rate increases (fig. \ref{fig:convergence} (B)) or as the noise level rises (fig. \ref{fig:convergence} (C)).
 In both scenarios, the increase in the number of iterations can be attributed to the amount of information processed by ALMA, which grows with the number of sampling points and the noise level.
 Let us delve deeper into these cases.
 On average, ALMA stops after $7.2089\pm2.9773$ iterations (see fig. \ref{fig:table1}).
 For the $10\%$ sampling rate, both the average number of iterations and the standard deviation increase with the noise level.
-A similar trend is observed for the $15\%$ undersampling rate, as detailed in fig. \ref{fig:table1}.
+A similar trend is observed for the $15\%$ undersampling rate, as detailed in Table \ref{fig:table1}.
 However, the $20\%$ sampling rate exhibits a distinct pattern: the average number of iterations increases from $3\%$ to $5\%$ noise levels and reaches its minimum at a noise level of $7\%$.